 To make sure my training is efficient and I don't lose too much (costly) flight time, I want to

 This means I'll make sure to plan my flights in advance and take advantage of the availability of my instructor and the flying club's aircraft (more about planning and schedule below).
 Since I'll only be able to fly during the weekend and Belgian weather can be quite.. well unpredictive, I want to make the most out of every opportunity to fly.

 To maximize efficiency, I'll also put extra effort into being prepared for every flight as good as I can.
 If I want to keep up with the training schedule and stay on track, I will need to make sure to use my time off during the week to stay focused on my flying lessons.
-A will try to use MS Flight Simulator to refly the previous lesson, put some more practics in certain procedures and things I didn't quite get right the last time and also use the sim to simulate the next lesson in order to be as prepared as possible.
+A will try to use Microsft Flight Simulator X to refly the previous lesson, put some more practice in certain procedures and things I didn't quite get right the last time and also use the sim to simulate the next lesson in order to be as prepared as possible.
 I hope this will help to avoid wasting too much time in the air.

 Scheduling and planning the flights will be a really important factor if I want to finish the training as efficient as possible.